prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

 ..
 TODO

-   The current code coverage is known to be inadequate, as refunds and paybacks could not yet been tested due to limitations of the CLI wallet.
+   The current code coverage is known to be inadequate, as refunds and recoups could not yet been tested due to limitations of the CLI wallet.

 In general, test-auditor.sh runs the tests against an "old" database where